 Medication should only be taken following discussion with your dentist or doctor.
-You will need someone to accompany you to and from the dental visit as you cannot safely drive a car while under the influence of anxiolytic medication.
+You will need someone to accompany you to and from the dental visit as you cannot safely drive a car while under the influence of a sedative medication.

 This type of sedation involves receiving medication through a drip placed into a vein of the arm or hand.
 Intravenous (IV) sedation is provided by a dental sedationist (a dentist with advanced training in sedation) or an anaesthetist.
 It can be undertaken at a dental practice that has additional equipment, or in a hospital.

-Under IV sedation, patients are relaxed and may drift off into a light sleep, but they can respond to verbal prompts.
+Under IV sedation (sometimes known as twilight sedation), you are relaxed and may drift off into a light sleep, but can respond to verbal prompts.
 Possible side effects include drowsiness and nausea after the procedure.
-Patients should not drive themselves home after intravenous sedation.
+You should not drive yourself home after IV sedation.

 Not all dentists offer treatment under sedation.
-Some pre-existing medical conditions or medications may affect the type of sedation you can have.
+Some pre-existing medical conditions or medications may affect the type of sedation you can have, or may prevent you from having IV sedation.
 Talk to your dentist for further information.

 A general anaesthetic can be a good option for some people, but remember that it doesn’t help you learn coping strategies for anxiety or get used to going to see the dentist.

-You will need both pre- and post-operative visits to the dentist.
-The anaesthetist will also need to assess you prior to the general anaesthetic.
-Patients cannot drive themselves home after a general anaesthetic.
+You will need a pre-operative (before treatment) visit to the dentist, and a post-operative (after treatment) visit may also be required.
+The anaesthetist will also need to assess you before the general anaesthetic.
+You cannot drive yourself home after a general anaesthetic.

-In some instances, having some treatment done in the dental chair before the general anaesthetic will help prepare the mouth for the treatment that will be provided, to make best use of the general anaesthetic session.
+In some instances, having some treatment done in the dental chair in a separate appointment before the general anaesthetic will help prepare the mouth for the treatment that will be provided, to make best use of the general anaesthetic session.